jwieder/Zabbix-OpenVZ/README.md

 # Description
 OpenVZ node monitoring through Zabbix.

 OpenVZ containers monitoring through Zabbix.
+Allows for monitoring applications within containers without the need to install a Zabbix agent on container.

 Template "Template OpenVZ Node" finds all containers, creates new hosts and apply template "Template OpenVZ CT" on them.